Viral One-Pan Baked Dumplings

 - Lite coconut milk – Creamy and light, it balances the spice and adds body.
 You can use full fat coconut milk if you prefer, but I find this just delicious with the light version.
 I used Thai Kitchen lite coconut milk.

 - Thai red curry paste – Brings heat and complexity to the broth of the viral one-pan baked dumplings recipe.
 I use this exact one!
+(Note that different curry pastes vary in heat levels),

 - Garlic cloves – Adds savory depth and aromatic punch to the curry broth.
 They are minced right into the broth.